solodev/cloud-documentation/src/infrastructure/providers/index.md

 # Providers

 Amazon Web Services (AWS) is an online platform that provides scalable and cost-effective cloud computing solutions.
-AWS is a broadly adopted cloud platform that offers several on-demand operations like compute power, database storage, content delivery, etc., to help corporates scale and grow.
+AWS is a broadly adopted cloud platform that offers several on-demand operations like compute power, database storage, content delivery, etc., to help corporations scale and grow.

 On the providers page you will see: